storesafe/cordova-sqlite-storage/README.md

 - The db version, display name, and size parameter values are not supported and will be ignored.
 - The sqlite plugin will not work before the callback for the "deviceready" event has been fired, as described in **Usage**.
-- **GOING AWAY:** For iOS, iCloud backup is NOT optional and should be.
 - The Android version cannot work with more than 100 open db files due to its threading model.
-- Missing db creation callback

 ## Limited support (testing needed)